-This study also completely defines the critical function of the trunk in the high velocity pitcher and how medicine ball throws and weight training is the most effective way to enhance the function of the trunk to increase pitching velocity.
-If you know the format of the 3X Pitching Velocity Program, you would know that the medicine ball throws and Olympic Lifting which is proven to be trunk dominant, is the bread and butter of the entire pitching velocity training program.
+This study also completely defines the critical function of the trunk in the high-velocity pitcher and how medicine ball throws and weight training is the most effective way to enhance the function of the trunk to increase pitching velocity.
+If you know the format of the 3X Pitching Velocity Program, you would know that the medicine ball throws and Olympic Lifting which is proven to be trunk dominant, are the bread and butter of the entire pitching velocity training program.

 Trunk and Arm Anatomy of the Pitcher

 Kibler (1994) reported 54% of the total force generated in the arm is developed proximally and must be maintained through proper rotation of the scapula, thus indicating that the scapula plays a vital role in maintaining the progression of energy throughout the kinetic chain during overarm motion (2).